NikhilMSeb/ECE445-FA21-Solar/notebooks/sydneyl3/README.md

 ## 09/22/2021 - 09/26/2021: First Design Document Draft
-**Objectives:** Complete our first draft of the design document and add any missing information so that the ECE445 course staff can evaluate and provide us with feedback in order to improve our design.
+**Objectives:** Complete our first draft of the Design Document and add any missing information so that the ECE445 course staff can evaluate and provide us with feedback in order to improve our design.

 **Outcome:** I was able to do more research about the design structure for the individual subsystems and provided the requirements and verifications for all the hardware aspect of the project.
 I created a first draft of the PCB schematic so that we have some notion of the parts we may need.
 The cost analysis was also done when I was considering the base parts that we would need for the structure of the project.
 Other passive compoenents are missing at the moment and will be added upon and updated as we work through more of the PCB schematic.
 To demonstrate that we can have 2 interface boxes that can communicate with one another and that the project can be scaled up to multiple panels, our costs would have essentially doubled meaning that we would need to buy 2 of everything.
 A schedule was also worked out so that I would know what to expect to work on and what deadlines we would try to meet over the next few weeks.